 Unit 371

-Unit 731 (Nana-san-ichi Butai) was the unit where the Department of Epidemic Prevention and Water Purification of the Kwantung Army Located in the Pingfang district, in the former puppet state of Manchukuo, northeast China.
+Unit 731 (Nana-san-ichi Butai) was the unit where the Epidemic Prevention and Water Purification Department of the Kwantung Army was located in the Pingfang district of the former puppet state of Manchukuo, northeastern China.

 The site was a front to hide human experiments on Chinese, Russian, Mongol, Korean, and even Allied civilians and POWs.
 Common criminals, captured enemies and anti-Japanese partisans were also used.